MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/machine-setup.md

 1. In the **NuGet** window, click the **Browse** tab.

-1. On the right of the search bar, clear the **Include prerelease** checkbox (unless you know that you want a prerelease version of the SDK).
+1. On the right of the search bar, clear the **Include prerelease** checkbox, or set it if you want a prerelease version of the SDK, which includes experimental APIs.

 1. In the search bar in the upper left, type **Microsoft.Web.WebView2**.